This dictionary covers graphic design, prepress and print terminology

 A method developed by Adobe Systems, Inc. to display composed pages of type and graphics (including color) on a computer screen using the same PostScript file that will generate the final printed output.
 Display Postscript offers the greatest accuracy for soft proofing files.

-– A letter, figure or other character that is used for headlines, titles and signs.
-The strict definition for display type is type that has been set larger than 14 point, Display type is characteristically larger and bolder than text type.
+– A letter, figure, or another character that is used for headlines, titles, and signs.
+The strict definition for display type is type that has been set larger than 14 points.
+Display type is characteristically larger and bolder than text type.
 Standard text typefaces, such as Times Roman, can be set as display type, although display type often uses special typefaces designed especially for the display function, such as Albertus or Cooper Black.

 – Usually 14 point size or larger.
 Generally used for headline or attention.